afni/afni/doc/afni_sphinx/background_install/install_instructs/steps_mac.rst

 Here we describe a complete AFNI installation and system setup for Mac versions that are reasonably modern, such as **Mac OS 10.7+**.
 The full set of steps applies to a "clean" (i.e., empty) 10.7+ system.
-There is a special step at the end for 10.11 (El Capitan) users, because life is hard sometimes.
+There is a special step at the end for 10.11+ (El Capitan, Sierra, etc.) users, because life is hard sometimes.

 Note that 10.8 does not come with X11 (or XQuartz) installed.
 When afni is started for the first time, you should be directed (by the